pazwant/CVEAutoMatcher/README.md

 ```
 1.1	Copying Plugin file to Metasploit

-**strike.rb** should be copied under **plugins directory of the metaslpoit installation**.
+**cveautomatcher.rb** should be copied under **plugins directory of the metaslpoit installation**.
 In most cases this directory is under: /usr/share/metasploit/plugins on Kali installations

-After successfull connection to metasploit be sure that database is set and nessus results imported
+After successfull connection to metasploit be sure that database is set and any scanner results were imported

 `msf6 > db_stats`